Detroit Electronic Music Festival

 Movement Electronic Music Festival is an annual electronic dance music event held in the birthplace of Techno, Detroit, each Memorial Day weekend since 2006.
 Previous electronic music festivals held at Hart Plaza on Memorial Day weekend include Detroit Electronic Music Festival (2000–2002), Movement (2003–2004) and Fuse-In (2005).
 The four different festival names reflect completely separate and distinct producers, brands and directions.
 All of these festivals presented performances by musicians and DJs that emphasized the progressive qualities of the culture surrounding electronic music including the celebration of Detroit being the birthplace of the popular electronic music subgenre Techno.

 In late 2013, the original DEMF management announced plans for the return of the Detroit Electronic Music Festival as a free-admission event at Campus Martius Park on Independence Day weekend, 2014, along with the paid-admission Federation of Electronic Music Technology (FEMT), a concurrent conference and music showcase at Ford Field.
 These events were later cancelled.
-These events are not connected to the Movement Electronic Music Festival planned for Memorial Day weekend in Hart Plaza.
+These events are not connected to the Movement Electronic Music Festival planned for Memorial Day weekend in Philip A. Hart Plaza.

 In 2017, Movement was nominated for Festival of the Year at the Electronic Music Awards.

 Movement is scheduled to return on May 24–26, 2025 at Hart Plaza.